boristsr/gdcorner-website/_posts/no-bs-llms/2024-06-12-NoBSIntroToLLMs-1-GettingStarted.md

 Ok, there’s lots of Jargon you’ll run into when choosing a model, let’s break down some of them.

 **Parameters** - This is the number of weights in a model.
 Usually expressed in billions or trillions, hence the 7B, 13B, 1.7T.
 The number of parameters directly affects the memory required to run the model, as well as the processing power required to generate text quickly.
-This can be used to also quickly estimate how much RAM will be required to run the original models and how big the download will be.
+This can be used to also quickly estimate the minimum amount of RAM required to run the models at the original quality and how big the download will be.
 Without going in-depth on model configuration and architecture, a lot of models use 16bit floating point numbers for the bulk of their weights, so `7,000,000,000 parameters * 2 bytes = 14,000,000,000 bytes = 14 gigabytes of memory`

 **Quantized / Quantization / Q4 / Q8**  - This is a form of lossy compression.
 Essentially it tries to balance keeping as much original data and performance as possible while discarding information that doesn’t impact the results from the LLM by a significant amount.
 I’ll be covering this in a bit more depth after we’ve downloaded a model.
 We’re going to download a model at it’s full precision first, and learn how to quantize ourselves.